 - 1. All tonnages are rounded to the nearest thousand tonnes. - ZnEq percentages are calculated using metal prices, forecasted metal recoveries, concentrate grades, transport costs, smelter payable metals and charges. - 3.
 Pit-constrained cut-off grades vary primarily due to variable transportation distances to the presumed concentrator location. - 4.
 The weighted average strip ratio for all modelled pit-constrained mineralization is 5.8:1. - 5.
-Compared to the 2022 Mineral Resource Estimate, there is a decrease in overall tonnage, however grades remain similar.
+Compared to the mineral resource estimate effective as of July 11, 2022 (as outlined in the NI 43-101 preliminary economic assessment for the Pine Point Project dated August 26, 2022 ("2022 PEA")), there is a decrease in overall tonnage, however grades remain similar.
 The key factors include: - Tighter parameters guiding reasonable prospects for eventual economic extraction driven by increased knowledge on project OPEX and mining parameters. - Open Pit: Whittle optimization parameters as well as the increased cutoff grade (+13%) and an increase in tonnage [+0.4%], due to the conversion of the Underground Central zone that is now being declared as Open Pit resources. - Underground (West): Tighter stope optimization parameters; decrease in tonnage [-29%] - Underground (Central): Tighter stope optimization parameters and most of the 2022 underground material that is now tonnage declared inside pit shells [-93%]